What's on this list and what isn't

 This list comprises the greatest novels of all times, places, cultures and genres.

-A novel is defined here as a prose fiction of at least forty thousand words.
+A novel is defined here as a single work of prose fiction comprising more than forty thousand words.
+Works with fewer words are on The Greatest Novellas and The Greatest Stories lists.

 What isn't: